philippeducasse/Pokedex-App/README.md

-# CareerFoundry Fullstack Immersion

-**Achievement One**
+## Pokedex App

 ## The Project

 In this project, I had to write the code for retrieving data from an external API using Javascript.
-The app designed retrieves Pokémon data from the API and loads the Pokémon names on the screen.
+The app designed retrieves Pokémon data from the API and dynamically loads the Pokémon names on the screen.
 Each name corresponds to a button, and when the button is clicked additional details, such as weight, height, type of pokémon, and an image is displayed.
 These details are again loaded asychronously from the API.

-Initally, vanilla JavaScript was used.
+Initially, vanilla JavaScript was used.
 The first few tasks consisted of learning the basics of Javascript, learning concept such as variables, conditionals, functions, and more.
 Concretely, I used a forEach loop running through an array to display names on a screen.
 I then moved on to loading this array dynamically, using JSON objects, DOM interaction, and Ajax.
 After loading the array of Pokemons onto the browser, I then had to create modals that oppened and displayed the details in a modal window.
 I also looked into an alternative to vanilla JS, Jquery.
-Finally, I appplied some styling to the app by using an UI Interface, Bootstrap.
+Finally, I appplied some styling to the app by using an UI interface, Bootstrap.

+## How to run the project locally

+As this project was built using mostly vanilla JS, running this code is fairly straightforward.
+Once the repository is cloned, open the index.html page in the browser of your choice.

 ## Skills Acquired